penumbra-zone/penumbra/docs/protocol/src/concepts/governance.md

 arbitrarily rewrite the chain state.

 Proposals can also be withdrawn by their proposer prior to the end of the voting period.
-This is done by creating a transaction with a `WithdrawProposal` description, and allows the community to iterate on proposals as the (social) governance process occurs.
+This is done by creating a transaction with a `ProposalWithdraw` description, and allows the community to iterate on proposals as the (social) governance process occurs.
 For instance, a chain upgrade proposal can be withdrawn and re-proposed with a different source hash if a bug is discovered while upgrade voting is underway.
-Withdrawn proposals cannot be accepted, even if the vote would have passed, but they can be vetoed.[^1]
+Withdrawn proposals cannot be accepted, even if the vote would have passed, but they can be slashed.[^1]

 ## Voting

-Stakeholder votes are of the form $(x_y, x_n, x_a, x_v)$, representing the
-weights for yes, no, abstain, and veto respectively.
+Stakeholder votes are of the form $(x_y, x_n, x_a)$, representing the weights for yes, no, and abstain, respectively.
 Most stakeholders would presumably set all but one weight to $0$.
 Stakeholders vote by proving ownership of some amount of bonded stake (their voting power) prior to the beginning of the voting period.